π₀.₅ VLA

 timeline

-title Timeline of VLAs
+title A Partial Timeline of VLAs

 RT-1 : Datasets∶ Everyday Robots Dataset (EDR) Over 130,000 episodes covering more than 700 tasks + Kuka Dataset + Simulation Data : Action Head∶ Non-autoregressive transformer separate from VLM backbone : Action Tokens∶ Discreted bins, but separate from VLM tokens